Marbella’s Golden Mile| AREA GUIDES

 Altos de Puente Romano is a private complex with direct access to the main road.
-Here are mostly villas with luxury finishes and incredible uninterrupted views like those of this magnificent property with modern architectural lines that has 5 bedrooms and sculpted gardens.
+Here are mostly villas with luxury finishes and incredible uninterrupted views.

 Bordering the southern limit of Sierra Blanca, Rocio de Nagüeles was founded in the ’70s.
 It mixes different designs of apartments, townhouses and exquisite villas.